DrUm78/picoarch/README.md

 You will have to make changes when adding a core, since TrimUI is not a supported libretro platform. picoarch has a `patches/` directory containing needed changes to make cores work well in picoarch.
 Patches are applied in order after checking out the repository.

-At a minimum, you need to add a `platform=trimui` section to the core Makefile.
+At a minimum, you need to add a `platform=trimui` section to the core Makefile if you are building for trimui.

 Some features and fixes are also included in `patches` -- it would be best to try to upstream them.